 Key Audit Matters

-our audit of the standalone financial statements for the year ended March 31, 2024.
+Key audit matters are those matters that, in our professional judgment, were of most significance in our audit of the standalone financial statements for the year ended March 31,2025.
 These matters were addressed in the context of our audit of the standalone financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.
 In addition to the matter described in the Basis for Qualified Opinion section we have determined the matters described below to be the key audit matters to be communicated in our report.

 Provision for Expected credit loss

-Contract Assets are accounted based on the contractual terms and management's assessment of recoverability from customers.
-The recoverability of the same is mainly based on certification of the work done as certified by the engineer/ expert of the customers as per the specific requirements of the contracts.
+Refer to Note no 8,10,11,12,15,16,20 in the Standalone Financial Statements Contract Assets are accounted based on the contractual terms and management's assessment of recoverability from customers.
+The recoverability of the same is mainly based on certification of the work done as certified by the engineer/expert of the customers as per the specific requirements of the contracts.

-Expected credit losses are measured based on the present value of cash shortfalls over the remaining expected lives of the trade receivables and contract assets.
+of the trade receivables and contract assets.
 The Company estimates and recognises allowance for expected credit losses on these trade receivables and contract assets which involves consideration of ageing status, historical payment records, the likelihood of collection based on the terms of the contract and the credit information of its customers.

 We have identified provisioning for expected credit loss as a key audit matter as the calculation of expected credit loss is a complex area and requires management to make significant assumptions and estimations on customer payment trends and behaviour in order to determine the amounts and timing of expected future cash flows.